EkaSulistyawan/mcdonalds-nutrition-facts-challenge/README.md

 # mcdonalds-nutrition-facts-challenge
-Here we share our answer to the McDonalds Nutrition Facts Kaggle Challenge.
+In this repo, we were trying to cover the McDonalds Nutrition Facts challenge by Kaggle.
+You may access the dataset through this [link](https://www.kaggle.com/mcdonalds/nutrition-facts).

+# Acknowledgment
+Data Science - Digitalent Scholarships <br>
+Ministry of Communication and Informatics <br>
+Indonesia